US goes from bandleader to bystander in Syria peace efforts

 The U.S. is pressing on with its effort in that campaign, and Trump and his national security advisers have said it will be a top priority for them.

-The Obama administration has an undisclosed number of special operations troops, presumably around 200-250, in Syria.
+The Obama administration has an undisclosed number of special operations troops, presumably about 200 to 250, in Syria.
 They are advising and assisting what the Americans call the Syrian Democratic Forces, which is comprised of Syrian Kurds and Arabs.
 Some of the Americans are embedded with the SDF in northern Syria.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.